vipulnaik/diet-exercise-health/best-practices/best-practices-around-sleep.md

 I default to a minimum gap of 3 hours between the end of my last meal and sleeping, with the gap being larger in some cases.
 I also aim for a gap of at least 2 hours between the last meal and shower/bath.
+Aspirationally, I try for at least 4 hours from end of last meal to sleep, and at least 3 hours from end of last meal to shower/bath, but I'm not strict about these under ordinary conditions (more on the reason for the gap later in the doc).

 ### Sleeping late and getting up naturally